Ronald Acuña Jr. Preview, Player Props: Braves vs. Rockies

 Ronald Acuña Jr. At The Plate

-- Among the qualifying batters in baseball, he ranks third in batting average, first in on-base percentage, and fifth in slugging.
+- He ranks third in batting average, first in on base percentage, and fifth in slugging among qualified hitters in MLB play.

-- Acuna has had at least one RBI in 38.5% of his games this year (50 of 130), with more than one RBI 17 times (13.1%).
-He has also accounted for three or more of his team's runs in 10 contests.
+- In 50 games this year (38.2%), Acuna has picked up an RBI, and in 17 of those games (13.0%) he had more than one.
+He has also driven home three or more of his team's runs in 10 contests.

-- He has scored in 82 of 130 games this year, and more than once 28 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.